fiap-pos-front-end/fiap-tc-angular2/README.md

 ### Concepts Used

 1. **Clean Architecture**
-  - Clear separation between domain, application, and infrastructure layers
+  - Clear separation between domain, application, and infrastructure layers.
-  - Independence of the domain layer from external frameworks and libraries
+  - Independence of the domain layer from external frameworks and libraries.
-  - Dependency inversion to improve flexibility and maintainability
+  - Dependency inversion to improve flexibility and maintainability.

-2. **Module Federation**
+2. **Clean Architecture**
-   - Integration with other microfrontends
+   - Integration with other microfrontends.
-   - Dynamic loading of remote modules
+   - Dynamic loading of remote modules.
-   - Dependency sharing across applications
+   - Dependency sharing across applications.

 3. **Design Patterns**
-   - Repository Pattern for data abstraction
+   - Repository Pattern for data abstraction.
-   - Factory Method for object creation
+   - Factory Method for object creation.
-   - Dependency Injection for inversion of control
+   - Dependency Injection for inversion of control.

 4. **Application Performance**
    - Optimization of change detection using ChangeDetectionStrategy.OnPush, reducing unnecessary re-rendering.
    - Implementation of Lazy Loading to reduce the initial application load time.